amir3it/amir3it/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello, my friend, I am a web programmer in Iran.<br>
+Hello, my friend, I am a web programmer from Iran.<br>
 My expertise is in back-end design and programming, but I also work with the principles of front-end design and I am proficient in front-end and its frameworks.

 <h1>Learning</h1>